 Additional Considerations

-For the ALAC positions, experience and skills that bear on gathering, understanding, and communicating the interests of individual users would be advantageous.
+For the ALAC positions, experience and skills that bear on gathering, understanding, and communicating the interests of individual Internet users would be advantageous.
 Perspectives not otherwise reflected in the existing ALAC membership would be advantageous, as well as basic knowledge of the DNS.
 The NomCom's selections for ALAC are intended to diversify the skill and experience sets of the ALAC.

 Current composition of the ALAC is available at https://atlarge.icann.org/alac.
 The Bylaws do not state a limit on the number of terms ALAC members may serve.